-Insert a Column consisting of (column_path.column, value, timestamp) at the given column_path.column_family and optional column_path.super_column.
-Note that column_path.column is here required, since a SuperColumn cannot directly contain binary values - it can only contain sub-Columns.
+Insert a Column consisting of (name, value, timestamp) at the given column_path.column_family and optional column_path.super_column.
+Note that a SuperColumn cannot directly contain binary values - it can only contain sub-Columns.
+Only one sub-Column may be inserted at a time, as well.